SegRet: An Efficient Design for Semantic Segmentation with Retentive Network: Method

 \subsubsection{RetNet}

 Firstly, we revisit the self-attention mechanism of the Transformer.
-For each input vector \( X \), by multiplying matrices \( W_Q \), \( W_K \) and \( W_V \) with \( X \), we obtain the \( Q \), \( K \) and \( V \) vectors respectively.
+For each input vector \( X \), by multiplying matrices \( W_Q \), \( W_K \) and \( W_V \) with \( X \), we obtain the \( Q \) (Query), \( K \) (Key) and \( V \) (Value) vectors respectively.
 Therefore, the self-attention is defined as: